MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

 ## Usage

-1. Send an ACD chat message or make a call to an active user in Genesys Cloud for Salesforce.
+1. Send an ACD chat message, digital message, or make a call to a transcription-enabled voice queue in Genesys Cloud for Salesforce.
-2. From the end user's chat window, type a message that corresponds with the dataset that was used to train Einstein.
+2. As the customer, send or say a message that corresponds with the dataset that was used to train Einstein.
 3. Open the Lightning component.
 The Lightning component updates with articles related to the chat message.
 4. Click an article.
 Confirm that the article opens inside Salesforce.